AtlasGPT Brain

 Peer-to-Peer, Not Vendor-to-Customer

-Built by a neurosurgeon.
+Built by physicians, for physicians.
 Validated by 1,000+ clinicians.
 This is a tool from the medical community, for the medical community.
+Do NOT lead with neurosurgery credentials in general physician advertising — it alienates non-surgeons.
+Use 'built by physicians, for physicians' for all general campaigns.

-"Created by a neurosurgeon.
+"Built by physicians, for physicians.
 Validated by 1,000+ expert clinicians."

 Language Patterns — Use vs. Avoid